itsyourOOP/cs1666_organization/management/Roguelike.md

 9. 07/28 - 08/03
 	* Manager: Dan Rothman (der57)
 	* Goals:
 		•Apply AI to all enemies, as well as implement some sort of pathfinding so the enemy can find the player.
+		•Implement AI that:
+			•Changes behavior when the player's health is low •Retreats when the player is charging an attack •Retreats when it is low on health
 		•Implement a director for AI to get the enemies to work together.
 		•Fix all bugs in procedural generation of rooms.
 		•Make the doors of the room lock until all enemies are defeated.